 All but two of the retail parks within Ipswich are fully occupied.
-The most notable exception is the Anglia Retail Park on Bury Road where five of the eight main units are vacant, albeit that three of the units were last occupied as a single unit (10-14).
-Anglia Retail Park also contains three small occupied units, two of which are restaurants, whilst a third houses a mobile phone retailer.
+The most notable exception is the Anglia Retail Park on Bury Road where five of the eight main units are vacant, albeit that three of the units were last occupied as a single unit (units 10-14).
+Anglia Retail Park also contains four small stand-alone occupied units, three of which are restaurants/cafes whilst another houses a mobile phone retailer.
 Euro Retail Park also has one vacant unit as a result of Hughes Electrical relocating to an enlarged existing retail premises on Felixstowe Road, which also houses the company offices.
 The number of vacant units is shown in Table 2 below.